- Students must maintain a minimum 2.3 GPA in all courses required for the Minor.

 Choose from Indoor Rock Climbing, Advanced Indoor Climbing, Ladies Only Indoor Climbing, Outdoor Rock Climbing, Level I Avalanche Awareness, Wilderness First Responder, Intro to Backcountry Skiing, or other skills based certifications, training with the American Mountain Guide Association or National Outdoor Leadership School or other trainings/certifications by approval.
 2 Credit Hours Required.

 HPW 410 - Seminar in Outdoor Education & Leadership3 Credit Hours

 This is the capstone course for the Outdoor Education and Leadership Minor.
 We will explore historical and theoretical foundations of Outdoor Education and Leadership as well as current issues and trends in the field.
 Topics will include Outdoor Education and Leadership as it applies to society (both local and global), public land management (federal, state, and local), ethics (environmental and virtue-based,) practical application of research, opportunities for further education in the field, and career opportunities.
 During the course, students will identify their individual context for Outdoor Education and Leadership.
 They will research that particular area, write a literature review, and then present their personal professional philosophy and how they plan to contribute to the field based on their career goals and education thus far.

-Other courses may be used in the elective category as approved by the Program Advisor - Up to 4 credits
+- Other courses may be used in the elective category as approved by a program Advisor - Up to 4 credits

 HPW 355/ENVI 300F - Outdoor Leadership